LeTond/CardioCascadeNet/README.md

 scar and myocardial tissue segmentation in the apical slices.

 ## UNET4
-- It used to identify the level of the myocardium in each slice (basal, medial, apical, apex).
+- It used to identify the level of the LV in each slice (basal, medial, apical, apex).

 ## UNET5